jsx-eslint/eslint-plugin-react/docs/rules/require-extension.md

-# Restrict file extensions that may be required (jsx-require-extension)
+# Restrict file extensions that may be required (require-extension)

 **Deprecation notice**: This rule is deprecated.
 Please use the eslint-plugin-import [extensions](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/extensions.md) rule instead.